 The results presented in this paper demonstrate the potential of using learnable activation functions based on orthogonal function bases and tropical polynomials in large-scale neural network tasks.
 Our experiments on ImageNet-1K and OpenWebText with deep models such as ConvNeXt and GPT-2 show for the first time that such activations can lead to improvements over traditional static functions like ReLU and GELU, both in terms of image classification and language modeling.

 This challenges the long-standing notion that polynomial activations are inherently unsuitable for deep learning, as demonstrated by prior work.
 Our approach provides empirical evidence that, with appropriate initialization, polynomial activations can indeed be competitive.
 One of the key takeaways from our findings is the effectiveness of our proposed variance-preserving initialization scheme.
 The choice of orthogonal functions plays an essential role in achieving a closed-form expression for the second-order moment.
 Furthermore, the use of tropical polynomials, which are not orthogonal, introduces a FLOP-light alternative approach to polynomial activations.

 While our approach shows promise, there are several avenues for future exploration.
-Extending the framework to other activation families, such as wavelets is straightforward.
+Extending the framework to other activation families, such as wavelets, is straightforward.
 Multiplying the Hermite activation presented in this work by the term $\exp{(-x^2/2)}$ gives what is known as Hermitian wavelets \cite{brackx2008hermitian}, and applying the same to the Fourier activation yields the Morlet wavelet \cite{grossmann1984decomposition} (or Gabor wavelet \cite{gabor1946theory}).
-Wavelets retain good orthogonal properties with respect to the adequate scalar product and the calculation of the second moment is slightly modified to take account of the additional decaying exponential term.
+Wavelets retain good orthogonal properties with respect to the adequate scalar product, and the calculation of the second moment is slightly modified to take account of the additional decaying exponential term.
 Using wavelet activations instead of polynomials could enhance variance stability by providing finite function support, with potential bio-plausibility implications.
 By expressing a Fourier series in its complex form, a network with Fourier activation can be viewed as a complex-valued neural network, offering a framework for modeling neuronal synchronization through the phase and amplitude relationships of oscillatory brain activity.
-Extension to other non-orthogonal functions, such as rational functions, could be done for example by means of a Laplace transform of the Fourier activation.
+Extension to other non-orthogonal functions, such as rational functions, could be done, for example, by means of a Laplace transform of the Fourier activation.